-Because the poverty scorecard surveys used to estimate household poverty in proxy means tests are expensive to conduct --- with a median per-survey cost of \$13 USD PPP reported in the literature \citep{aiken2023moving} --- such PMT registry databases often fail to cover all households in a country, or even all households in the poorest parts of a country.
+\paragraph{Design Space.} Because the scorecard surveys used to estimate household poverty in PMTs are expensive to conduct --- with a median per-survey cost of \$13 USD PPP reported in the literature \citep{aiken2023moving} --- such PMT registry databases often fail to cover all households in a country, or even all households in the poorest parts of a country.
 A recent review of PMT registries in low- and middle-income countries found a median registry coverage of 21\% of households (ranging from less than 1\% in Belize to over 99\% in Argentina) \citep{grosh2022revisiting}.